 There might be a template that you want to use, it just needs to be tweaked a little.
 In this case, I want to adapt the "Daily Standup Meeting" template to better fit my team.

-I can rename the template, and make my modifications.
+Rename the template, and make your modifications.
 In this example, I've added places for all of my team members under "What did I accomplish yesterday?".

-Another way would be just to make the template in the note, then saving it as a template.
-This is for times when you're building an agenda in the note and you realize that this agenda is a format that you would like to use again.
+This is great for times when you're building an agenda in the note and you realize that this agenda is a format that you would like to use again.

 Create your template directly in a meeting note.